 All minors under age 18 (unless a high school graduate or equivalent), including minors employed by parents, (Ed.
 C. 49141) must have a work permit.
-Applications are available at each school.
-During summer months, applications are available in the main office of Pearson Education Center, located at 500 Locust Street.
+Applications are available at each school, except during the summer (see instructions below).
 All Work Permits expire five (5) days after school starts and must be re-issued at the start of each school year or at the time the student obtains a new job.
 Work Permits are required all year, not just when school is in session.
 It serves as an age certificate and states the maximum hours a minor may work based on their age (Ed.
 C. 49160).